andrianllmm/backlogs/README.md

 # backlogs

-A kanban to-do list with natural language processing.
+A kanban to-do list with a natural language input parser.

-# About
+## About

-Backlogs is a to-do list app (yes, another to-do list) that helps you manage tasks efficiently with a kanban layout.
+**Backlogs** is a to-do list app (yes, another to-do list) that helps you manage tasks efficiently with a kanban layout.
 It automatically extracts deadlines and priorities from natural language input, making it easy to create tasks and stay on track to finish them on time.

-## Features

-- **Responsive Kanban Board:** A drag-and-drop interface that lets you manage your tasks across different status columns (and yes, it also works in mobile).
-- **Natural Language Processing:** Parse natural language input to detect task due dates and priorities.
-- **Task Prioritization:** Set task priority levels to help you organize and prioritize tasks.
-- **User Authentication:** Allows users to sign up and sign in with email and password to manage their own tasks.
+It uses no third-party libraries for kanban and rule-based natural language parser.

 ## Distinctiveness and Complexity

 This project leverages many of the core lessons from [CS50's Web Programming](https://cs50.harvard.edu/web/2020/) course, including Django, JavaScript, Bootstrap, AJAX, and UI/UX principles.
 The project exceeds in complexity through the implementation of an interactive kanban board with custom drag-and-drop functionality and input highlighting.
 Additionally, Django’s template system is heavily utilized to create reusable components, enhancing the maintainability and scalability of the project.

-While the concept of a to-do list app is common, the implementation of a kanban board with real-time updates, combined with natural language processing to parse dates and priorities from text, makes this project unique.
+While the concept of a to-do list app is common, the implementation of a kanban board with real-time updates, combined with natural language parser to process semantic dates and priorities from text, makes this project unique.
 Unlike the course’s other projects—such as Search, Wiki, Commerce, Mail, and Network—there is no to-do list app, and this project brings a fresh take by integrating these advanced features.

+## Features

+- **Responsive Kanban Board:** a drag-and-drop interface that lets you manage your tasks across different status columns (and yes, it also works in mobile).
+- **Natural Language Parser:** natural language input is parsed to detect task due dates and priorities semantically.
+- **Task Prioritization:** set task priority levels to help you organize and prioritize tasks.
+- **User Authentication:** allows users to sign up and sign in with email and password to manage their own tasks.

+## Usage

+1. Sign up or sign in to manage your tasks.
+2. Add a new task by clicking the input field and typing your task title (try adding a task with a due date and priority) Here's a good one: `Finish project next monday at noon !high`
+3. Drag and drop tasks to change their status.
+4. Click a task to update details and save changes.
+5. Click a task to delete.

+## Examples
+Add images

 ## File Structure